valhuber/ApiLogicServer/api_logic_server_cli/docs/Internals.md

 # How to Install it

+## Obtain the projects from GitHub

-To create the project:
+To create the projects:

-1. Create an empty folder (e.g., `dev`)
+1. Create an empty folder (e.g., `~/dev`)
 2. Download and run [the install-ApiLogicServer-dev procedure](https://github.com/valhuber/ApiLogicServer/blob/main/install-ApiLogicServer-dev.sh) (note: Windows users use `install-ApiLogicServer-dev.ps1`), e.g.:

 ```bash title="Install API Logic Server Development environment"
 sh install-ApiLogicServer-dev.sh vscode
 ```

   * This will use `git clone` to create folders in `dev:` ApiLogicServer, safrs-react-admin, and servers.
-It's basically straightforward, _except_ for the `cp` command which copies the `safrs-react-admin` runtime to API Logic Server for subsequent creation of API Logic Projects:
+It's basically straightforward, _though note_ the `cp` command which copies the `safrs-react-admin` runtime to API Logic Server for subsequent creation of API Logic Projects:

 ```bash
     mkdir servers    # good place to create ApiLogicProjects